clk-project/clk/README.md

     Hello world

-This actually does not tell you much why clk is so awesome.
+This actually does not tell you much why **clk** is so awesome.
 Try taking a look, the [use cases](./doc/use_cases) to get more real life examples.

 <a id="7857f3bb-e4c7-4bad-9e27-ea48bf808a44"></a>

 # Rationale

 Low level command line tools are very powerful.
 Yet they are not very intuitive.
-It takes time to understand **find**, **kill**, **tr**, **awk** or **sed**.
-We spend a lot of time reading the documentation and the tool itself does not help much.
+It takes time to understand those like **find**, **kill**, **tr**, **awk** or **sed**.
+We spend a lot of time reading the documentation and the tool itself does not help much<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.

-It looks like a lot of high level command line tools, like **maven** or **npm** have followed the same idea of relying on a comprehensive documentation and leave the tool unhelpful to the user.
+It looks like a lot of high level command line tools, like **maven** or **npm** have followed the same idea of relying on a comprehensive documentation and do not provide a friendly user experience.

-Yet, there are a lot a stuffs that the tool can do to help the user, so that the clear documentation is not the only resort.
+Yet, there are a lot a stuffs that the command line tool itself can do to become less a burden and more a partner.

 One awesome command line tool on that matter is **git**.
 There are semantic completion for almost everything (`git push <tab>` shows the remotes and `git push origin <tab>` shows the branches).
 You can create aliases to shorten commands you often use.
 Almost every behavior can be enabled or disabled using config.
-Most command provide meaningful suggestions of what commands you are likely to want to call next.
+Most commands provide meaningful suggestions of what commands you are likely to want to call next.

-The concepts behind git are not that easy and a good and comprehensive documentation is still needed.
-But git tries its best to be as friendly as possible.
+The concepts behind **git** are not that easy and a good and comprehensive documentation is still needed.
+But **git** tries its best to be as friendly as possible anyway.

 I think that tools like **git** opened my mind and made me realize that command line tools are not necessarily obtuse.

 The **Command Line Kit** was started in 2016 out of the frustration of dealing with yet another set of command line tools that provided only the bare minimum that a CLI can provide.
-That led to very long and hard to understand lines of code to call them.

-At that time, I created clk to wrap those tools and provide a nice user experience on top on them.
+In my mind, the authors of those tools did not willingly create obtuse tools.
+They most likely could not afford the cognitive load of having to thing about such "non functional" feature.

-That's the reason why clk provides out of the box a nice completion framework, aliases and a way to save configuration.
+For that reason, **clk** provides out of the box a nice completion framework, aliases and a way to save configuration, so that when writing my command line tools, I don't have to think about them.
+They are automatically there<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">2</a></sup>.

-There already exist awesome libraries to create a nice interface, **click** provides an easy way to write the commands, **tqdm** provides nice progress bars, **humanize** helps converting dates and intervals to human readable ones.
-What clk does is use all that and opinionatedly combines them to create a "batteries included" tool.
+There already exist awesome libraries to create nice command line interfaces. **click** provides an easy way to write the commands, **tqdm** provides nice progress bars, **humanize** helps converting dates and intervals to human readable ones.
+What **clk** does is use all that and opinionatedly combines them to create a "batteries included" tool.

-Nowadays, I use clk for most of my day to day use, from communicating in slack to fetching rss, to getting my mails or to play music.
-Under the hood are the classical tools such as flexget, offlineimap or mopidy.
+Nowadays, I use **clk** for most of my day to day use, from communicating in slack to fetching rss, to getting my mails or to play music.
+Under the hood, I use the classical tools such as flexget, offlineimap or mopidy.
 They simply are wrapped in a very user friendly overlay.

+<a id="org8ee164e"></a>

+# Note on version

+**clk** is quite old, and most of its concepts are stable.
+There are still a few areas that I want to dig into before starting a v1.
+For a start, I want to end up describing all the [use cases](./doc/use_cases) that matter to me before considering it ready.

+## Footnotes

+<sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> After more than a decade of use, I still have a hard time finding out how to use **find** for non trivial use cases.

+<sup><a id="fn.2" class="footnum" href="#fnr.2">2</a></sup> for that reason, clk is also called the \*C\*ognitive \*L\*oad \*K\*iller.